YexLabs/Chainlink_hackathon_demo/README.md

 The first transaction will bump up the price and let the second transaction(which we refer as victim's)to be executed at a higher price.
 The attacker sell token in the third transaction and take the profit from it.

-This is a very common MEV approach that actually caused by slippage of AMMs as well.
+🥪 attack is a very common MEV approach that actually caused by slippage of AMMs as well.

 ## **Solutions**